zo0o0ot/talk-spot/HardSkills/WebBrowserCoding-Codespaces-Gitpod.md

 Regular Session

 ## Short Abstract
-Is the Dark programming language a new way of thinking about code, or a gimmick?
+Coding in the browser.
+Is it a cool hack, or a realistic option?

 ## Description
 As cloud resources and source code management tools improve in quality and affordability over time, the days of needing a dedicated development machine may no longer be necessary for all development workflows.